puppetlabs/puppet-docs/source/pe/3.7/razor_brownfield.markdown

 ---
 layout: default
-title: " PE 3.8 » Razor » Provisioning in a Brownfield Environment"
+title: " PE 3.8 » Razor » Safety Tips for Provisioning in a Brownfield Environment"
 subtitle: "Provisioning in a Brownfield Environment"
 canonical: "/pe/latest/razor_brownfield.html"